keep-network/tbtc-website/src/pages/news/2024-04-15-a-tale-of-two-bugs.md

   - Bitcoin bridge
   - DeFi security
 ---
-## Examining the Impact of Two Bugs Exposed by the FTX Exploit
+## The Impact of Two Bugs Exposed by the FTX Exploit

 As has been reported this week, an address associated with the FTX exploit has been moving funds through a number of cross-chain projects.